reinhart1010/nix/docs/en/common/sass.md

 ---
 # sass

-Converts SCSS or Sass files to CSS.
+Convert SCSS or Sass files to CSS.
 More information: <https://sass-lang.com/documentation/cli/dart-sass>.

 - Convert a SCSS or Sass file to CSS and print out the result: